Campus-Molndal-CLOH24/FirstTurnIn_NiklasH/Documentation.md

 - Added the List<CD>, the relative file path and
 - ..also CollectionOfCDs-constructor, the primary role is to load LoadCDCollection which is a method constructed to assist with handling loading the List (so we don't re-use code in the search/add/etc methods)
 - Added SaveCDCollection() to handle writing to file
+- Added NuGet Package: Newtonsoft.Json (required for Json serialization, which we want when we are loading/saving the Json file)
+- Added SearchCD()
+- Added ListCD()
+-
 -